JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

 #### Map classes to configuration

 In the merged configuration settings, each option group that match a class is seen as a sub-option in the main hierarchy.
-In <code class="code">Startup.cs</code> we therefore need to map a path to each of the option classes.
+In `Startup.cs` we therefore need to map a path to each of the option classes.

 {% highlight csharp linenos %}
 public Startup(IConfiguration configuration)